svg-sprite/svg-sprite/README.md

 ### Aligning and duplicating shapes

-For CSS sprites using `"horizontal"` or `"vertical"` layouts it is sometimes desirable to align the shapes within the sprite.
-With the help of an external YAML file, *svg-sprite* can not only [control the alignment](docs/shape-alignment.md#shape-alignment) for each individual shape but also [create displaced copies](docs/shape-alignment.md#creating-displaced-shape-copies) of them without significantly increasing the sprite's file size.
+For CSS sprites using a `"horizontal"` or `"vertical"` layout it is sometimes desirable to align the shapes within the sprite.
+With the help of an external YAML file, *svg-sprite* can not only [control the alignment](docs/shape-alignment.md#aligning-and-duplicating-shapes) for each individual shape but also [create displaced copies](docs/shape-alignment.md#creating-displaced-shape-copies) of them without significantly increasing the sprite's file size.

 ### Tweaking and adding output formats